-The world is an ingenious biological equilibrium of species, of which animal species form an important and fascinating part.
-Thanks to our brainpower, we humans are the most dominant species of all.
-Besides a comfortable position in the biological chain, this dominance lays huge responsibility upon us.
-The responsibility to treat animals and environment with dignity and make sure they will survive.
-This for our sake at least as much as for theirs.
+The world is an ingenious equilibrium of species, of which animal species form an important and fascinating part.
+We humans are the most dominant species of all.
+Besides a comfortable position in the biological chain, this dominance gives us huge responsibility.
+The responsibility to treat animals and the environment with dignity, and allow them their place to live.
+This for our sake as much as for theirs.
 We will not survive without our fellow inhabitants of this world.
-They are the source of most of our food, and an important part of the ecosystem that we live in.
+They are the source of our food, and the ecosystem that we live in.
 We must respect them and treat them with dignity.

-The harsh reality is that we don't take enough responsibility.
-Too many animals are under human imposed pressure of maltreatment, or extinction, or both.
-The following charities fight for the fate of these animals, and we hope to give them big support with your donations!
+The reality is that we don't take enough responsibility.
+Too many animals are under human imposed pressure of maltreatment, extinction, or both.
+The following charities fight for these animals, and for this they deserve the moral and financial support of all.

-This Hong Kong based NGO fights to stop captivity of and cruel acts against animals in Asia.
+Hong Kong based Animals Asia Foundation (and their Dutch fundraising branch Save the Moonbears) fight fiercely to stop captivity of and cruel acts against animals in Asia.
 The horrific practice of bear bile farming is most eye catching.
 Endangered species Asian black bears (also known as Moon bears) are held in captivity in tiny cages, while their belly is permanently penetrated with a steel tube, to extract bile from their gallbladder on a regular basis.
 The bile is used for production of traditional Chinese medicine, for which there are perfect synthetic substitutes available.
 The cages are so small and the animals are so sick and hurt, that they can hardly move.
 This is their life long horrific fate, sometimes for decades.
 Animals Asia fights this unacceptable cruelty against a beautiful, yet endangered animal species. www.animalsasia.org

 Compassion In World Farming (CIWF)